basementy/data-structure/README.md

 # Data Structure
-This is a repository for my Data Structure classes
+This is a repository for my Data Structure class exercises